Guide

 Relief at source

-With relief at source — used by most personal pensions, SIPPs and some workplace schemes — you pay a reduced contribution and your provider tops it up by claiming basic rate relief (20%) from HMRC.
-So if you contribute £800, your pension receives £1,000 gross.
+With relief at source, used by most personal pensions, SIPPs and some workplace schemes, you pay a reduced contribution and your provider claims 20% basic rate relief from HMRC.
+Contribute £800 and your pension receives £1,000 gross.

-This automatic top-up covers only the basic rate.
-If you pay income tax at 40% (higher rate) or 45% (additional rate), you are entitled to further relief on top.
-That extra relief is not claimed by your provider — you must claim it yourself, either through a Self Assessment tax return or by asking HMRC to adjust your tax code.
+That automatic top-up covers only the basic rate.
+If you pay 40% or 45% income tax, you are owed more.
+Your provider does not claim it.
+You have to do that yourself, either through a Self Assessment return or by asking HMRC to adjust your tax code.

 Net pay arrangement

 Net pay arrangements work differently.
-Your pension contribution is deducted from your gross salary before income tax is calculated.
-This means your full marginal rate of tax relief is applied automatically — a higher-rate taxpayer gets 40% relief without doing anything.
-There is no extra claim to make via Self Assessment for the basic pension relief itself.
+Your pension contribution is deducted from gross salary before income tax is calculated.
+Full marginal-rate relief is applied automatically.
+A higher-rate taxpayer gets 40% without doing anything.
+No extra Self Assessment claim needed for the pension element.

 Salary sacrifice

-Salary sacrifice reduces your contractual salary before tax and National Insurance are calculated.
+Salary sacrifice reduces your contractual salary before tax and NI are calculated.
 You pay less income tax and employee NI automatically.
-Like net pay, there is nothing extra to claim via Self Assessment for the pension element — the savings happen through payroll.
+Like net pay, there is nothing to claim via Self Assessment for the pension element.
+The savings happen through payroll.
 Your employer may also pass on their NI saving to your pension.

 How to claim the extra higher-rate relief (relief at source)